What are Financial Reporting Objectives?

 It provides information on the adoption of accounting policies applied by the business to arrive at the accounting estimates:

 - At times the business has access to different types of accounting policies.
 Based on their requirements and usage, it may select one accounting policy and implement them to determine the accounting estimates and financial numbers to create a formal financial report.
-The business, therefore, has to disclose on the accounting policies front to the investors and the creditors.
+The business, therefore, has to disclose the accounting policies front to the investors and the creditors.
 This allows the users of the financial statements to compare the financial statements of two companies operating in different or the same companies.

 Conclusion